richardsebastien/SATSolver/README.md

     3 -4

-**Output :** *The output is a list of literals that satisfies the formula, or "None" if no solution exists.*
+**Output :** *The output is an answer if it satisfiable or not and if it is satisfiable an instantiation comes with.*

 **Example :**
     ```
     [-2, 5, 3, 1]
     ```

-**Credits :** *This project was developed by Sébastien RICHARD, a student at the University of Toulon.*
+**Credits :** *This project is developed by Sébastien RICHARD, a student at the University of Toulon.*

 **License :** *This project is under the MIT license.*